 It is not known whether Saxenda will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

-Saxenda is not approved for use by anyone younger than 18 years old.
+Saxenda is not FDA-approved for use by anyone younger than 18 years old.

 How should I use Saxenda?